How to Price Your Salon Services in 7 Steps

 Overhead Costs

 Make sure you give yourself some extra time when determining your overhead costs because there are a lot of overhead costs that you may not think of immediately.
 There are some obvious overhead costs like rent, utilities, insurance, and equipment like styling stations.
 But there may be other hidden costs that fall into the category of overhead costs that you won’t want to forget.
-For example, costs associated with your website or subscription services for salon POS equipment.
+For example, costs associated with your website or subscription services for salon POS equipment, streaming music or an eco-friendly salon recycling program.
 This is why we often recommend hiring a salon business consultant who has experience determining overhead costs you should expect.

 2. Factor in Desired Profit Margin